pubkey/rxdb/README.md

 </p>

 <p align="justify">
   RxDB (short for <b>R</b>eactive <b>D</b>ata<b>b</b>ase) is a NoSQL-database for JavaScript Applications like Websites, hybrid Apps, Electron-Apps and NodeJs.
   Reactive means that you can not only query the current state, but <b>subscribe</b> to all state-changes like the result of a query or even a single field of a document.
   This is useful for <b>UI-based</b> apps that always display the realtime state to the user.
-Because RxDB is based on glorious <b>PouchDB</b>, it supports the CouchDB replication-protocol which lets you <b>replicate</b> data between multiple clients and servers in an easy and convenient way.
+  RxDB can do a realtime replication with any CouchDB compliant endpoint and also with GraphQL endpoints.
 </p>